 Еrasmus+ is the European Union’s programme providing financial support for cooperation projects in three fields: education, youth and sport.
 The total budget for the Erasmus+ Programme allocated for the whole period until 2020 amounts to 14.7 billion Euros.

 Promotion and implementation of Erasmus+ in Serbia in the fields of education, training and youth is delegated to the Foundation Tempus.

-Institutions and organisations from Programme Countries (all European Union countries, Macedonia, Iceland, Liechtenstein, Norway and Turkey) can fully participate in Erasmus+, while certain parts of the programme are also open to participants from Partner Countries, including Serbia (and other EU neighbouring countries and all countries in the world).
+Institutions and organisations from Programme Countries (all European Union countries, Serbia, Macedonia, Iceland, Liechtenstein, Norway and Turkey) can fully participate in Erasmus+, while certain parts of the programme are also open to participants from Partner Countries (other EU neighbour countries and all countries in the world).

 Projects supported under Key Action 1 (KA1) are learning mobility projects.
 They include:

 - mobility for higher education students and staff,

 - mobility for teaching/nonteaching staff in pre-schools and schools, mobility of teaching/nonteaching staff and students in vocational education and training institutions and organisations, and

 - mobility for teaching/non-teaching staff in adult education institutions and organisations that are not in vocational education and training.

 Mobility projects have numerous goals, including: teaching, training attendance, traineeships, recognition of ECTS credits, gaining experience and new knowledge, and professional development.